 Top tip: Check the park website for eruption updates and current lava viewing conditions.

-This article was originally published in October 2018.
-It was updated in June 2019.
+This article was originally published in October 2018 and was last updated September 2020.